Amazing Grace chords

 Song Facts

-- Words were written in 1772 and the song was first published in 1779.
+- Lyrics were written by English Anglican clergyman and poet, John Newton in 1772, and the song was first published in 1779.

 - The song is about Newton's conversion from a life of sin and his newfound faith in God.